pickyourtrail_logo

 Parking & Access

-• Limited street parking available; best to use metered bays or park in a nearby lot.
+• Limited street parking is available; it's best to use metered bays or park in a nearby lot.

 • Bastakiya lanes are pedestrian-friendly but narrow—consider walking after parking.

-• Arrive just before closing hours to enjoy a quieter museum ambience.
+• Arrive just before closing hours to enjoy a quieter museum ambiance.

-• Dress modestly as you are in a heritage neighbourhood and cultural site.
+• Dress modestly, as you are in a heritage neighborhood and cultural site.

-• Try the tasting station, for a small fee, you can sample rare brews and learn from baristas.
+• Try the tasting station for AED 15 (INR 350), sample rare brews, and learn from baristas.

 • Combine with a heritage walk in Bastakiya for maximum value in time.

-• Bring your camera, the museum and neighbourhood offer great photography potential.
+• Bring your camera; the museum and neighborhood offer great photography potential.

-• Afternoon (2:30 PM): Arrive at the Coffee Museum, explore the ground floor exhibits and stop for tasting.
+• Afternoon (2:30 PM): Arrive at the Coffee Museum, explore the ground floor exhibits, and stop for a tasting.

-• Early Evening (4 PM): Walk through the Al Fahidi Historical Neighbourhood, explore artistic lanes, wind-towers and take photos.
+• Early Evening (4 PM): Walk through the Al Fahidi Historical Neighbourhood, explore artistic lanes and wind towers, and take photos.

 • Evening (6 PM): Head to Dubai Creek for a sunset abra ride or dinner at a creek-side café in Bur Dubai.